The Two Sides of Embracing Enterprise Complexity

 Figure 5 illustrates how IT is serving at least three competing needs as well as attempting to keep itself a lean, mean, IT machine.
 These competing needs result in years-long efforts to fully assimilate acquisitions.

 So arguments, misunderstandings, and impasses go on and on.
 Before you know it, the project deadline has passed, maybe even years.
-What if we instead backed off from providing nothing but the perfect solution and first provide raw data and iteratively usher in integration and change?
+What if we instead backed off from providing nothing but the perfect solution and first provide relief to analysts with raw data and iteratively usher in integration and change?

 Domain Driven Design

-The main idea of DDD is to untangle the web of all that goes on in your business and organize it into a set of loosely-coupled functions.
-That set of loosely-coupled functions facilitates development systems that serve your business’ continuingly evolving needs with as little friction as possible.
+The main idea of DDD is to untangle the monolithic web of all that goes on in your business and organize it into a set of loosely-coupled functions.
+That set of loosely-coupled functions facilitates development of systems that serve your business’ continuously evolving needs with as little friction as possible.

 A “domain” is your business.
 That includes the processes, the motivations, the rules, the interactions with outside entities, the capabilities of people and machines, the terminology, and as many of the knowable things that could go wrong.
 All of these things interact in a web of relationships that somehow, through all the chaos, still produce products of value to customers.

 DDD is a business-first process to comprehensively map it all out.
-I’ll soon describe how the process begins with an activity called Event Storming and ends with a map called a Domain Model.
+I’ll soon describe how the process begins with an activity called Event Storming and ends with a product, a map, called a Domain Model.
 The domain model is really the core of this blog and it’s the primary link between DDD and DVM.

 However, although the business will be comprehensively mapped out, it should be done in an iterative manner.
-It’s not the idea to boil the ocean.
-The idea is to map out what’s needed to meet the business’ requirements so that can be built once, not twice.
+It’s not the idea to “boil the ocean in one big bang”.
+The idea is to map out what’s needed to meet the business’ requirements so that it can be built once, not twice.

 Figure 6 is a very simple domain model of a single restaurant.
 It’s an untangling of how processes and skillsets interact with each other.
 We see a few bounded contexts grouping by solutions.
 For example, the processes of the kitchen is very different from the processes of the dining areas.
 We also see the domain of cooking food, which is a different skill set from dishwashing.
 But the process of a kitchen involves both.

-Usually, the Domain Model consists of sets “dead” documents.
-But later, I’ll introduce how marrying DDD with functional programming results in a domain model of a more animated format.
+Usually, the Domain Model consists of sets of “dead” documents – UML, spreadsheets, PowerPoint, etc. But later, I’ll introduce how marrying DDD with functional programming results in a domain model in a more animated format.
 A format of genuine code that is understood by computer programs and people (which does include developers).

 Such an enterprise-wide map of the relationships, understandable by all, opens the possibility of a practical single source of the truth.
 Ultimately, the idea would be for this domain model to be the starting point of addressing changes or fixes in the enterprise.
-The same way we (used to) first consult a map before heading out and how we would ensure the map is up-to-date faithfully reflecting the “topology” of the enterprise.
+The same way we (used to) first consult a map before heading out on a journey and how we would ensure the map is up-to-date faithfully reflecting the “topology” of the the area of our travel.

 Here are a few definitions that will be used over the course of this blog.
 These definitions are by no means complete.
 But it should be enough to get you started and carry you through the rest of the blog.